NervanaSystems/ngraph-python/README.md

-# Intel® nGraph™
+# nGraph Python

 ### An Intermediate Representation, Compiler, and Executor for Deep Learning

-*Updated: February 13, 2018*
+*Updated: March 17, 2018*

-Welcome to the Intel nGraph repo.
-While we're transitioning our main project from Python and [preparing to open-source our C++ code base] to the community, you can browse here to learn a bit about the roots of the [legacy] project.
+Welcome to the nGraph Python repo.
+Now that we've released our [C++ rewrite] to the commununity, we are transitioning away from this original Python implementation.
+You can browse here to learn a bit about the roots of the [legacy] project.

 ## Why did we build nGraph?